 - 32.3.9.
-Publications arising out of the applicant's thesis or dissertation may be used for promotion provided the published work has extended the work started or contained in the thesis or dissertation and is published by the staff after his last promotion. - 32.3.10.
-Where publications or pieces of work of an applicant seeking promotion to the rank of an assistant professor or above is required to be assessed, it shall preferably be reviewed by a person with equal or higher academic rank.
-Such assessment may also be carried out by a person with any one of these academic ranks where a person with equal or a higher academic rank is not available in the applicant's field of study.
-Publications or pieces of work submitted for professorship rank shall be assessed as a package, and guidelines concerning such overall assessment shall clearly and comprehensively state aspects that the assessor's reports should cover.

-32.4.
-Participation in the Affairs of the University
+A book or an article or a book chapter or any other publication arising out of the applicant's thesis or dissertation may be used for promotion provided the published work has extended the work started or contained in the thesis or dissertation, which shall be ascertained through assessment, and is published by the staff after his last promotion. - 32.3.10.
+Where publications or pieces of work of an applicant seeking promotion to the rank of an assistant professor or above is required to be assessed, it shall preferably be reviewed by a person with equivalent or higher academic rank.
+However, such assessment may be carried out even by a person with lower academic rank where a person with equivalent or a higher academic rank is not available in the applicant's field of study.
+Publications or pieces of artistic work submitted for professorship shall be assessed as a package, but not separately, and guidelines concerning such overall assessment shall clearly and comprehensively state aspects that the assessor's reports should cover.
+An application for promotion to the rank of professorship shall clearly indicate the publications that the candidate would like to be assessed for the promotion.
+The publications shall be reviewed by four assessors favorably.
+Where the four assessors are not unanimous in favorably assessing such publications, the candidate should be given two additional chances.
+Where the publications are assessed not favorably for the third time, the application for promotion shall be rejected.

-- 32.4.1.
+- 32.3.11.
+Predatory journals shall be monitored strictly during the evaluation of publications submitted for promotion.
+The SRAPC shall prepare a list of predatory journals; it shall update the list periodically and submit it to the EC for approval. - 32.4.
+Participation in the Affairs of the University, Public Service, Professional Activities and Community Engagement - 32.4.1.
 This requirement may be fulfilled by holding a post of academic administration at department/school/center, institute, college and/or university level, participating in standing or ad-hoc committees and taking assignments when called upon by the department/school/center, institute, college or University administration.
-Participation in activities such as University journal editing, organizing workshops, reviewing, professional development training, etc. that enhance one's profession shall also count towards the fulfillment of this criterion.
-The relative weights to be assigned to the three components of this criterion shall be as follows: - a) Academic administration ......60% - b) Work in committees ......20% - c) Other special assignments......20% - 32.4.2.
+Participation in activities such as University journal editing, organizing workshops, reviewing and professional development training that enhance one's profession shall also count towards the fulfillment of this criterion.
+The relative weights to be assigned to the three components of this criterion shall be as follows: - 32.4.2.
 An academic staff who, for no justifiable reasons, refuses to accept positions of academic administration or committee assignments shall forgo the points for participation in University affairs.
 Those who did not have the opportunity to do so or those who, for valid reasons, decline to accept such offers may be evaluated having regard to their willingness and participation in other University-wide, academic unit committees, ad-hoc committees, professional development and such other assignments as may be deemed appropriate by the academic unit head.
 For this purpose, the points they score in committee works and other professional activities shall be converted into 100%. - 32.4.3.
 In all cases, an academic staff should at least score half of the points allotted to each of these criteria to qualify for promotion to the next academic rank. - 32.4.4.
-Public Service and Professional Activities
+Public Service and Professional Activities - 32.4.5.
+Participate in community engagement as set out under the provisions of Articles 2.1.56 and 58.5 of this Legislation.